gvieralopez/homedumper/README.md

 And go grab a cup of ☕ because this could take some minutes.

-when the process is finished, you will see a file `match.csv` inside the `output` folder.
+When the process is finished, you will see a file `match.csv` inside the `output` folder.
 Easy, right?

 ## 3. What is next?